MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/end-user-report-filter.md

 ---
 title: Tour the report Filters pane
-description: How to add a filter to a report in the Power BI service for business users
+description: Learn how to use the Filer Pane in the Power BI service and discover new insights and different ways to filter your data.
 author: mihart
 ms.author: mihart
 ms.reviewer: mihart